JohnAltman1/JohnA-CMOR-438-Spring-2025/Supervised Learning/Neural Networks/README.md

 ## Dataset

-The neural network model is applied to the **EMNIST** dataset, which is an extended dataset of handwritten characters.
+The neural network model is applied to the **EMNIST** dataset, which is an extended dataset of handwritten characters sourced from https://www.nist.gov/itl/products-and-services/emnist-dataset.
 We only look at letters for this model, classifying the images to the appropriate letters.
 Notably, this dataset does not distinguish between capital and lowercase letters, so the model has to assign the characters "G" and "g" to the same output.

 ## Reproducing Results